-For many living with certain types of seizures, seizure alert dogs having improved their quality of life.
+For many living with certain types of seizures, seizure alert dogs have improved their quality of life.
 A seizure alert dog has the ability to warn a person of a seizure moments or sometimes hours before the person has clinical signs of a seizures.
 Obtaining a seizure alert dog is a very lengthy process and one that should be determined by your doctor and yourself.
 These are not just regular pets they are training to work for the individual as well.

 [Magnolia Paws for Compassion]

 If you have been diagnosed with PCDH19 Female Limited Epilepsy or are a female with difficult to control seizures or have a daughter with difficult to control seizures.
 Talk to your doctor about a PCDH19 test.